WHITTINGHILL DISPOSAL SERVICE

 Sweet Emma is the newest addition to the Fishburn family as of July 2017.
 Her parents say that she spends most of her days chillin' like a villan and being the poster child for easy babies.
-We usually don't start the kids until they are at least six months old, but Emma already looks like she will be a great asset to the company.
+We usually don't start the kids until they are at least a year old, but Emma already looks like she will be a great asset to the company.
 She will be answering phones, giving out estimates, and driving the forklifts around any day now!

 Donna was placed into the roll of President/CEO of Whittinghill Disposal Service upon the sudden death of Steve Whittinghill.
 She is a firm believer in the sovereignty of God and is grateful for God’s strength and wisdom as she trusts Him with the daily business decisions .
 Donna is the Executive Organizer, Goal Setter, and Chief Encouragement Officer.
 She’s convinced that her years of being a full time wife, mom, and homeschooler were the perfect preparation to be in business!
 Donna married Shaun Crotty and they find great pleasure in the simple things of life.
 Donna has a degree in Food Science from Michigan State University and in her spare time she loves studying God’s Word, skeet shooting, gardening, traveling, and spending time with her granddaughters Zoey and Emma.

 Little Miss Zoey is the sweet, smiling daughter of Kyle and Jessica Fishburn.
 She has quite the sassy personality, she can type 67 words per minute, and she makes a mean cup of coffee.
-Not bad for a two and a half year old!
+Not bad for a three year old!
 Once Bev Weaver teaches her how to do billings we will be able to put her to work full time.
 Zoey already has everyone at WDS wrapped around her finger, and everyone says that she has her Grandpa Steve's bright blue eyes.
 This past July, Zoey was promoted to the role of big sister, and she is totally rocking the position!